LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 - And the abililty to conect the UW catsim database on the server fatboy (For the first time, this might need some steps in contacting people)
 Instructions for getting all this done are on the  [setup Twinkles](https://github.com/DarkEnergyScienceCollaboration/Twinkles/blob/master/doc/Setup.md)

+### Downloading a Simulated LSST Survey (an OpSim Database)

+Now, there are scripts that use the OpSim output which is a sqlite database of ~ 4 GB size representing a simulated LSST Survey.
+If you do not already have access to one of these databases, they can be downloaded from [here](https://www.lsst.org/scientists/simulations/opsim/opsim-survey-data).
+Once you have downloaded an OpSim simulated survey, you can point Twinkles toward it by copying the file `setup/setup_location_templates.sh` to `setup/setup_locations.sh` and set the value of the OpSimDir to suit their needs.

 ### Setting up Twinkles
 Once you have a version of the LSST sims stack working, you have the `eups` database loaded.
 Now you should be able to do
 ```